nengo/nengo-1.4/simulator-ui/docs/tutorial5.rst

    * would need 100 controls to configure a single 100-dimensional vector

-* Nengo has a specialized "semantic pointer" graph for these high-dimensional cases
+* Nengo Interactive Plots has a specialized "semantic pointer" graph for these high-dimensional cases

    * Instead of showing the value of each element in the vector (as with a normal graph), it shows the similarity between the currently represented vector and all the known vectors
    * "How much like CAT is this?
 How much like DOG?
 How much like RED?
 How much like TRIANGLE?"